New research studies and surveys on the QR code forecast this 2023 prove that this digital innovation is here to stay.

 Statista revealed that by 2023, about 89.5 million Americans would scan a QR code using smartphone devices.
 And it’s even projected to reach 99.5 million in 2025.

-The US industries’ growing integration of contactless payment, digital menus, and online retails caused promising QR code statistics in the country.
+The US industries’ growing integration of contactless payment, digital menus, and online retails caused promising QR code forecast and trends statistics in the country.

 With this digital integration, it’s no longer surprising to see restaurants or bars, retail stores, and hotels flourishing in the US.